Evaluating residuals in higher precision

 julia> norm(xp-moutG.sol, Inf)

-IR-BiCGSTAB should take fewer iterations because there's no storage issue.
+IR-BiCGSTAB would take fewer iterations than IR-GMRES had we used the default basis size because there's no storage issue.
 But remember that BiCGSTAB has a higher cost per linear iteration.

 julia> BF = mpblu(A; TR=Float64);